AnuragSharma5893/AnuragSharma5893/README.md

 ### Hii!!
 Guys👋, I am your friend Abacus
 #### Researcher by ❤️ || Psychologist 🧠and Engineer👨‍💻by Profession

 As a student pursuing a double major in Computer Science and Psychology, I bring a unique set of skills and perspectives to the table.
-With a strong foundation in programming languages such as Java and Python, I am able to apply technical solutions to complex problems.
+With a strong foundation in programming languages such as Java and Python, I can apply technical solutions to complex problems.
 Additionally, my background in psychology allows me to understand the human element of these problems, and to approach solutions from a holistic perspective.

 My passion for computer science stems from a desire to build innovative and impactful software that can make a difference in people's lives.
 Whether it's developing web applications or creating machine learning models, I am constantly seeking out new challenges and opportunities to learn and grow.